gittuf/gittuf/docs/gaps/7/README.md

 ### Handling Propagation into Protected Namespace in Downstream Repository

-TODO: what if we propagate changes from upstream to `foo` but also have a `file:foo/*` policy in place?
-Like the recovery flow, can anyone propagate? should propagation be the responsibility of only authorized users if the directory is protected?
-I lean towards the former.

-TODO: what if propagation into `foo/*` happens at upstream revision A, then downstream modifies contents, then upstream has revision B?
-Should propagation recognize that local changes have been made and abort?
-Should propagation overwrite changes, i.e., we make it as clear as possible that this pattern must not be used if "automatic" propagations will overwrite changes?

-## Open Questions
+TODO

+## Blockers to Implementing

+Before this GAP is considered to be implemented, the following items must be addressed.
+Until then, any implementation of the GAP is a prototype.

 1. Should a gittuf client add "witness" entries as well?
 A gittuf client says I checked upstream and saw RSL entry X, nothing to propagate.
 Next time, a client needn't check beyond entry X. However, we must be careful with how this is verified as a malicious client could skip propagating and then say nothing to propagate.
+2. How should propagation checks be performed to avoid adding substantial overhead due to lookups?
+For instance, checking on every push may be too often when pushes happen frequently.
+3. How must propagations to a branch be handled when a push is made to update the same branch?
+4. What must be checked in the upsteam repository by a client propagating from upstream repository into downstream repository?
+Full verification of the ref against upstream gittuf policy?
+5. How must a client handle unavailability of an upstream repository?
+6. What if client must propagate changes from upstream to `foo/` but the repository has a `file:foo/*` policy in place?
+Like the recovery flow, can anyone propagate?
+Should adding propagation workflow ensure downstream path is not protected by a file rule?
+7. What's the UX for upstream repository history in downstream repository?

 ## References